altmp/altv-docs/articles/configs/server.md

 #When false unknown rpc events will result in a kick
 allowUnknownRPCEvents = true

-# The amount of server side managed entities per type that can be streamed at the same time per player.
-If more than the set amount of entities are in streaming range, the closest n entities (as defined below) of the specific type will be streamed.
-Changing these values can cause performance and stability issues.
-[maxStreaming]
-peds = 128 # Max 220, shared type for server side created NPC peds + player peds objects = 120 # Max 120, server side created objects
-vehicles = 128  # Max 220, server side created vehicles
-entities = 128 # Defined the max limit of entities, indepent of type, that can be streamed at the same time

 # Define the map bound size
 mapBoundsMinX = -10000
 mapBoundsMinY = -10000